31 Days Of Little Positive Habits

 Day 6: List and share 10 things you are grateful for

-Especially after the dumpster fir — er, challenging year that was 2020, it’s important to take some time to focus on all of the positives we were able to experience.
+Especially after the dumpster fir — er, challenging year that was this past year, it’s important to take some time to focus on all of the positives we were able to experience.
 No matter how large or small these experiences, relationships, or accomplishments were, gratitude helps us shape the story of our lives, so why not write a happier one?

 Day 7: Spend 10 minutes using your imagination!